[table of contents] [previous] [next]

 1. New research

-If the candidate has produced substantial new research since the time that the file was originally evaluated by the department, the School, and/or the Provost's Staff Conference, that new work may be produced as evidence for resubmission.
+If the candidate has produced substantial new research since the time that the file was originally evaluated by the department and/or the School, that new work may be produced as evidence for resubmission.

 1. All external reviewers who originally evaluated the candidates's scholarship should be contacted and asked if they wish to review and comment on the new material, as an addendum to their earlier reports.
 External reviewers who were asked for an evaluation but declined because of personal circumstances that may have changed should be asked again to write.